DavidDock/cheers-to-beers/TESTING.md

 Can see the basic nav bar, footer and sidebar.

 #### Results
-The top, side and footer navs can be correctly seen with relevent links.
+The top, side and footer navs can be correctly seen with relevent links to make the navigation on the site straight forward

 ### Router